Belief: Confidence in the truth of an idea or concept that is not immediately susceptible to rigorous proof.

 Abandoning religious beliefs

 Choosing to abandon beliefs altogether is something most will never do.
-The cultural imprinting of most beliefs occur in young children before age five.
+The cultural imprinting of most beliefs occurs in young children before age five.
 If a child is raised in an environment that reinforces the religious beliefs of their parents, the child grows up to accepts them as fact.
 When they fall short of the ideal, they inevitably experience guilt, shame, and a diminished self-esteem.

 Indeed, some religions and sects widely acknowledge that any believer who leaves the community will be shunned forever.
 Entire families turn their collective backs on sons and daughters who stray from the religious community.
 In my opinion, this practice is the epitome of selfishness and deceit.

 In my own experience, it was a painful process to abandon religion because my nuclear family was so entrenched in church life.
-After years of doubt I came to a point of realization that it was, for me, a false existence.
+After years of doubt, I came to a point of realization that it was, for me, a false existence.
 My western mind wanted very much to corroborate the claims of the Bible, but I found no such corroboration.

 I learned how some trusted leaders were actually aware of child-abuse, sexual abuse of minors, and other horrific human tragedies and never once reported such behavior to the authorities.
 Men of God?
 I think not.